It was Aristotle who said that art takes nature as its model, but it was three Native American women whose art took nature as its canvas.

 “One of the artists uses gifted materials and works that into her aesthetic, and it also has a degree of meaning to her,” he said.

-That artist is Holley, and those materials are cedar, sweat grass, and sage: items that she received as gifts from her mom during a time when Holley was feeling unsure and unmotivated.
+That artist is Holley, and those materials are cedar, sweet grass, and sage: items that she received as gifts from her mom during a time when Holley was feeling unsure and unmotivated.

 “The particular pieces in this exhibit are special to me.
 They are works of validation and self-empowerment and are also just me trying to feel OK with myself during a time when I was going through a lot,” said Holley, adding that once the exhibit is over, she will be giving away her artwork to women in her family who have helped to inspire her.